 Because the frontend has been redefined, how your content is being styled on the page is entirely dependent on what your developers have created.
 Making adjustments to design elements and layouts on your website, mobile app, or browser app will require frontend developers.

 What Drupal’s Headless CMS Means for the Future

 Drupal has always been known as the developer’s preference when it comes to CMS platforms.
-Easy to customize, upgrade, and manage, not to mention incredibly secure and supported by a thriving community, Drupal has always been known as one of the most flexible platforms available.
+It's easy to customize, upgrade, and manage, not to mention it's incredibly secure and supported by a thriving community.
+Drupal has always been known as one of the most flexible platforms available.

 Drupal strives to be “future-proof,” to keep up with changing internet technology in order to stay relevant for the people and businesses who rely on it.
-Like Drupal’s modular structure and open source build which allow administrators to easily integrate it with API’s, Drupal’s headless CMS is a move forward in anticipation of changing trends.
+Similar to Drupal’s modular structure and open source build which allow administrators to easily integrate it with APIs, Drupal’s headless CMS is a move forward in anticipation of changing trends.
 Acquia stated that Forrester and Gartner “highlighted so-called headless and decoupled architecture as a core requirement of future digital experience platforms in early 2016.”

 What Drupal tries to be is a platform capable of supporting any kind of website strategy.